-Last 2014, I decided to take the risk of going to the ever famous sandland-DUBAI.
-Personally, I don’t have any relatives in Dubai which made the sponsorship a little bit difficult and complicated.
-However, I was sponsored by my god-sister and was issued a Tourist visa from a registered agency in Dubai.
-My flight is booked April 14, 2014 at 20:05.
+Last 2014, I decided to take the risk of coming to Dubai.
+I don’t have any relatives in the UAE which made the sponsorship a little bit difficult and complicated.
+I was sponsored by my god-sister and was issued a Tourist visa from a registered agency in Abu Dhabi.
+My flight was booked on the 14th of 2014 at 20:05.

-I long prepared all the necessary documents needed for the passport control or the immigration interview:
+I long prepared all the necessary documents needed for the passport control or the immigration:

 1. NSO Birth Certificate